OpenZeppelin/nile/README.md

 ### `declare`

-> Token for declarations to Alpha MainNet can be set with the `--token` option.
+> Token for declarations to Alpha Mainnet can be set with the `--token` option.

 Very similar to `send`, but for declaring a contract based on its name through an account.